vertica/VerticaPy/docs/source/examples_business_battery.rst

 Machine Learning
 -----------------

 AutoML tests several models and returns input scores for each.
 We can use this to find the best model for our dataset.

-.. note:: We are only using the three algorithms, but you can change the `estiamtor` parameter to try all the 'native' algorithms.
+.. note:: We are only using the three algorithms, but you can change the `estimator` parameter to try all the 'native' algorithms: ``estimator = 'native' ``.
-    ``estiamtor = 'native' ``

 .. code-block:: python